K6 Telephone Kiosk is a Grade II listed building in the Dorset local planning authority area, England. First listed on 16 April 2009. Telephone kiosk.

 Description

-It stands in a central position in the village of Iwerne Minster, within a Conservation Area.
-It has a strong visual relationship with a number of listed buildings including the Grade II listed Sunnyside and Brekan Cottage, and a line of sight to the former Baptist Chapel to the north, which is also listed at Grade II.
+The kiosk occupies a central position in the village of Iwerne Minster, within the Conservation Area.
+It has a strong visual relationship with several listed buildings, including Sunnyside and Brekan Cottage (both Grade II listed), and a line of sight to the former Baptist Chapel to the north, which is also Grade II listed.

-REASONS FOR DESIGNATION DECISION: This K6 telephone kiosk is designated at Grade II for the following principal reasons: * It is an iconic example of industrial design, showing Sir Giles Gilbert Scott's adaptation of neoclassical forms for a modern technological function * It is a good example of the type, situated in the Iwerne Minster Conservation Area and with visual relationships to nearby Sunnyside (Grade II) and Brekan Cottage (Grade II)
+It is designated at Grade II for being an iconic example of industrial design demonstrating Scott’s adaptation of neoclassical forms for a modern technological function, and for being a good example of the type, situated within the Iwerne Minster Conservation Area, and relating visually to nearby listed buildings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.